man455/wordpress-job-manager/readme.txt

 * FIXED: Incorrect page numbers could show when dividing the jobs list into pages
 * FIXED: Frontend job dates weren't being translated
 * FIXED: A PHP warning in the settings
+* FIXED: JS error with newer versions of jQuery

 = 0.7.17 =
 * FIXED: Job Title not displaying on application page